manitu-opensource/certbundreport-parser/README.md

 	}

 ## Anonymizing a mail
-To anonymize a mail (e.g. for forwarding)
+To anonymize a mail (e.g. for forwarding):

 		$body_anonymized = CertBundReportParser::anonymize( [BODYGOESHERE]);
 		if ($body_anonymized === FALSE) {